KShebek/cbe504/main.typ

 Here, the rate is normalized by the concentration of active sites and, therefore, has units of 1/time.
 This is typically referred to as a turnover frequency (TOF).
 The TOF represents the number of reacting molecules per active site and unit time (assuming that all adsorption sites defined by $conc("*")_0$ are all the possible active sites).
 #footnote[Significant care should be taken when reporting and interpreting TOFs and TONs in the literature.
 Refer to F. Schüth, M.D.
 Ward, J.M.
-Buriak, "Common Pitfalls of Catalysis Manuscripts Submitted to Chemistry of Materials", _Chemistry of Materials_, 30, 3599--3600 (2018) and S. Kozuh, J.M.L.
-Martin, "Turning Over Definitions in Catalytic Cycles", _ACS Catalysis_, 2, 2787--2794 (2012).]
+Buriak, "Common Pitfalls of Catalysis Manuscripts Submitted to Chemistry of Materials", _Chem.
+Mater._, 30, 3599--3600 (2018).
+Additional discussion on this topic can be found in S. Kozuch, J.M.L.
+Martin, "Turning Over Definitions in Catalytic Cycles", _ACS Catal._, 2, 2787--2794 (2012) and the corresponding article G. Lente, "Comment on 'Turning Over Definitions in Catalytic Cycles'", _ACS Catal._, 3, 381--382 (2013).]
 It is important to be careful when reporting or interpreting TOFs in the literature.
 Since they are normalized by the concentration of active sites and most real catalysts have heterogeneity in the active species, the TOF is best thought of as an averaged property.